nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/rest-api-endpoints/command-endpoint.md

 ### Exception

-JSON exception entities have a "`exception`" entity type and contain information about the exception, including the server stack trace.
+The **exception** JSON entities have an `exception` entity type and contain information about the exception including the server stack trace.

 Example: